• Skip to primary navigation

 The owners are amazing people who cultivate a positive supportive lifestyle where everybody supports each other.
 The vibe is truly second to none; high energy and motivated all the time.

-Big Tex also has equipment that is highly valuable and hard to find in regular gems, like the Jacob’s Ladder climber, a variety of glute and hip thrusting options, reverse hyper extension, tires, sandbags, stones, logs, and farmers walk implements.
+Big Tex also has equipment that is highly valuable and hard to find in regular gyms, like the Jacob’s Ladder climber, a variety of glute and hip thrusting options, reverse hyper extension, tires, sandbags, stones, logs, and farmers walk implements.

 Big Tex Gym feels to me like the future of fitness; there’s always has something fun happening, and something to get involved with and excited about at BTG.
 Whether a strongman event, powerlifting competition, yoga classes, weekend competitions or fight nights on conjunction with Blacksheep Boxing and Muay Thai, there is something that’ll stoke your fire.
+This is the perfect gym for the true fitness enthusiast.

 1921 Cedar Bend Dr A 130, Austin, TX 78758